Slurpas/Elemental-Weaknesses/README.md

 - **API errors**: The app uses the free PokeAPI, which may have rate limits
 - **Slow loading**: The app caches data, so subsequent searches will be faster

+## Security

+This project takes security seriously.
+Please see [SECURITY.md](SECURITY.md) for detailed information about:

+- Security measures implemented
+- Known vulnerabilities
+- Reporting security issues
+- Security best practices

+## Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on:

+- How to contribute
+- Code style guidelines
+- Testing requirements
+- Pull request process

+## Code of Conduct

+This project adheres to a Code of Conduct.
+Please see [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details.

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the [MIT License](LICENSE).

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a complete history of changes and releases.